gautham2712/Data_Incubator_challenge/Readme.md

 https://www.investopedia.com/terms/d/decentralizedmarket.asp

-Defi Portfolio considered would have coins that are running on Etherum Blockchain.
-Objective of this portfolio is to rebalnce itself based on ETH performace and other Alpha factors.
-Model needs to adapt classifcal portfolio rebalacning techniques and apply it to DeFi portfolio.
+Defi Portfolio considered would have coins that are running on Ethereum Blockchain.
+Objective of this portfolio is to rebalance itself based on ETH performance and other Alpha factors.
+Model needs to adapt classical portfolio rebalancing techniques and apply it to the DeFi portfolio.

 ## Project Approach